labsyspharm/minerva-public-website/docs/tutorial.md

 **Select the CSV file with a list of marker names in the image**

 This file must be a .csv with the [same format as the example](https://gist.githubusercontent.com/thejohnhoffer/f08eac0a9e15ad50eeb21f84276c93e4/raw/marker_names.csv).

+If you start with `.story.json`, you do not need to provide a CSV file.

 **Enter an output name (e.g. LUNG-3-PR) for this story.**